ome/infrastructure/ansible/roles/nginx-proxy/README.md

 - `nginx_proxy_caches`: List of dictionaries of cache specifications with fields:
   - `name`: Name of the cache
   - `keysize`: Amount of shared memory to use for storing cache keys
+  - `maxsize`: Upper limit of the size of the cache
   - `inactive`: Time that items should be cached for
   - `match`: List of patterns to be stored in this cache, you probably want one item with the value `default` somewhere
 - `nginx_proxy_cache_skip_uri`: List of URI patterns that shouldn't be cached (default: everything that doesn't match `nginx_proxy_cache_match_uri`)